-(Targeted): describes specific, additional and time-limited (approximately 18 weeks) interventions provided for some pupils, who need help to accelerate their progress to enable them to work at or above age-related expectations.
+(Targeted): describes specific, additional and time-limited interventions provided for some pupils, who need help to accelerate their progress to enable them to work at age-related expectations.

 (Specialist): describes targeted provision for a minority of pupils where it is necessary to provide highly tailored intervention to accelerate progress or enable pupils to achieve their potential.
-This may include specialist interventions.
+This may include specialist interventions from external providers within school.